Jolouch/ReGen/README.md

 ```
 python evaluation.py --rq rq1  # rq2, rq3, rq4
 ```
 The results of manual annotation are in the results file.
 Human assessment for llm evaluation is marked as 'human_eva_results', Action-relevance of RQ2 is marked as 'act_rel', and the D-M annotation is marked as 'D-M'.
-An example ([records_regen@3_1](results%2Frq1%2Frecords_regen%403_1)):
+An example in ([records_regen@3_1](results%2Frq1%2Frecords_regen%403_1)):
 ```
 [
     {